 The gimlet is one of those drinks that we turn to when we are in the mood for something tart.
 Full of fresh squeezed lime and gin, the gimlet is a classic in its base state, but simply adding fresh fruit, infusions or herbs (use these love herbs^ Herb Scissors!) can take the basic gimlet and make it really shine.
-A good example of this was one of our favorite versions, The Raspberry Gimlet, which just added raspberry to the base gimlet to create a whole new flavor.
+A good example of this was one of our favorite versions, The Raspberry Gimlet, and it just added raspberry to the base gimlet to create a whole new flavor.

-This version of the gimlet is a perfect drink for the dog days of summer, combining the sweetness from the blueberries with the crisp coolness of the cucumber.
+This version of the gimlet is a perfect drink for the dog days of summer, combining the sweetness from the blueberries and the crisp coolness of the cucumber.
 Fresh squeezed lime brings a refreshing tartness that helps cut the heat.
 A muddled mint leaves and (Use these love herbs^ Herb Scissors!) a final float of mint provide an aromatic coolness that finishes the drink with a fragrant freshness.